What Colleges Offer Criminal Justice Programs?

 |School Highlight: This program can be completed entirely online.|

-The University of Louisville was ranked 171st among national universities for 2017, according to U.S. News & World Report.
-The university offers a Bachelor of Science in Administration of Justice that provides students with a thorough knowledge of the criminal justice system and court processes for adults and juveniles.
+The University of Louisville tied as 171st among national universities for 2019, according to U.S. News & World Report.
+The university offers a Master of Science in Criminal Justice that provides students with a thorough knowledge of the criminal justice system and court processes for adults and juveniles.
 They also require an understanding of the management principles that drive criminal justice administrations across the country.
 Qualified graduates may pursue careers in corrections, with the courts, or in law enforcement.

 Alfred University in Alfred, NY